 People often realize they are infected when they pass segments of the worm in their stool, especially if the segments are moving.

 Tapeworms are treated with medicines taken by mouth, usually in a single dose.
 The drug of choice for tapeworm infections is praziquantel.
 Niclosamide can also be used.

 In rare cases, worms can cause a blockage in the intestine.

 If pork tapeworm larvae move out of the intestine, they can cause local growths and damage tissues such as the brain, eye, or heart.
 This condition is called cysticercosis.
 Infection of the brain (neurocysticercosis) can cause seizures and other nervous system problems.

 When to Contact a Medical Professional

 Call for an appointment with your health care provider if you pass something in your stool that looks like a white worm.

-In the U.S., laws on feeding practices and the inspection of domestic food animals have largely eliminated tapeworms.
+In the United States, laws on feeding practices and the inspection of domestic food animals have largely eliminated tapeworms.